Anton495/graph-isomorphism/README.md

 # Isomorphism Testing Results for Connected Graphs

-Connected graphs from the [BDM collection](https://users.cecs.anu.edu.au/~bdm/data/graphs.html) were tested.
+Connected graphs from the [BDM collection](https://users.cecs.anu.edu.au/~bdm/data/graphs.html) (Brendan McKay) were tested.
 All graphs in a set are pairwise non-isomorphic.
 Before testing, graphs were grouped by trivial invariants:
 - number of vertices
 - number of edges